jericson/jericson.github.io/_posts/2023-10-07-find_the_jack.md

 might write, the goal is to bar people from hosting Klan meetings on the site.
 When someone violates the ToS, there should be a serious discussion about banning their account for a very long time.

+Meanwhile the rules represent broad principles that guide rather than prescribe.
+"Discussion, Not Debate", for instance, gives everyone an idea of the sort of interactions we want on the site rather than, say, defining how many times a person can repeat their argument before it violates the rules.
+If someone digs in a bit too much, it can be corrected with a warning and an escalating series of consequences.
+They have an opportunity to align their behavior to the community norms or demonstrate they aren't interested in being good citizens.

 My thinking has been heavily influenced by [this philosophy of moderation](https://www.shamusyoung.com/twentysidedtale/?p=19709)